backup-isaac/slack-backer-upper/README.md

 If neither option is provided, an HTTP server is started.

 Work in progress:
-- API endpoint for manually adding a workspace export
 - Automatic requests to the Slack API every day/week to make backups of new messages

 ## API